KianBahasadri/bahasadri.com/docs/features/file-encryptor/FRONTEND.md

 ## Overview

 Frontend implementation for the File Encryptor utility.
-This feature provides client-side file encryption and decryption capabilities using the `@noble/ciphers` library (audited, secure) combined with Web Crypto API for key derivation.
-Users can encrypt files with passwords or keyfiles, and decrypt them later.
+This feature provides file encryption and decryption by calling server-side APIs.
+All encryption/decryption operations are performed on the server for performance (especially important for large files on mobile devices).
+The server processes files ephemerally - unencrypted data is never stored.

-**Security Note**: We use well-tested, audited cryptographic libraries rather than implementing encryption manually.
-This reduces the risk of security vulnerabilities from implementation errors.
+**Security Note**: Server-side processing means the server sees unencrypted data during processing.
+Users must trust the server.
+The server uses well-tested, audited cryptographic libraries (`@noble/ciphers`) and ensures ephemeral processing (no storage of unencrypted data).

 ## Code Location